Skip to main content

 Form I-539 is a personal application, and you and your dependent(s) are responsible for making sure that the application is completed correctly and all fees and documents are included.

-Forms Fees Check Issuance Guide USCIS Instructions IFSO Form Tips
+Forms Fees Check Issuance Guide USCIS Instructions ISEO Form Tips

 Form I-539